Netane Muti

-Netane Muti (born 27 March 1999) is a Tongan professional American football guard for the Detroit Lions in the National Football League.
+Netane Muti (born 27 March 1999) is a Tongan professional American football guard.
 He played college football for the Fresno State Bulldogs.

 Early life

 A two-way lineman for Leilehua, Muti was not highly recruited coming out of high school.
 He originally committed to play for his home state's Hawaii Rainbow Warriors, signing a letter of intent with the University of Hawai'i on National Signing Day.
 However, after his application was put on hold due to a test score, he asked for and was granted release from U.H. and went on to sign with Fresno State.

 College career

 Muti redshirted in his first season at Fresno State following an Achilles injury suffered in preseason.

 In 2017, as a redshirt freshman, Muti started all 14 games, as a member of an offensive line which ranked third in the nation in sacks and tackles for loss allowed.
 For his performance, he received Honorable Mention All-Mountain West Conference honors.

 In 2018, his campaign was cut short by a season-ending Achilles injury suffered in the third game of the season.

 In 2019, as a redshirt junior, he was again struck by injury, as a season-ending Lisfranc foot injury sidelined him for the final nine games of the year.

 In January 2020, despite having played only five full games over the previous two seasons, Muti announced that he would forgo his final season of college eligibility and declare for the 2020 NFL draft.

 Muti was cleared by doctors at the 2020 NFL Scouting Combine, where his bench press was the highest total at the 2020 NFL Scouting Combine.